 Description.
 In order to receive any aid from the Federal Pell Grant, FWS, FSEOG, and Federal Perkins Loans programs as well as subsidized loans under the Direct Loan (and FFEL before it ended) programs, students must first establish their financial eligibility.
 The entire application process is often referred to as need analysis because program administrators are trying to determine each applicant's financial need for federal student aid.
-Unsubsidized Stafford and student PLUS borrowers must establish eligibility for more beneficial Title IV funds, so even they must undergo need analysis.

 The application form used for this purpose is called the Free Application for Federal Student Aid (FAFSA).
 The FAFSA collects demographic, income, and asset information from aid applicants and their families.
 This information is used to estimate the amount, called the Expected Family Contribution (EFC) that students and their families can reasonably be expected to pay for postsecondary expenses.
-The FAFSA also collects information related to non-financial eligibility criteria.
-Students whose parents wish to apply for PLUS loans must also complete the FAFSA to establish Title IV eligibility.

 The EFC is determined by a need analysis formula established in Title IV of the Higher Education Act; the formula is called the Federal Methodology (FM).
 The first step under FM is to determine the student's dependency status.
 This step identifies the scope of information required to be provided on the FAFSA.
 If students are considered independent, their parents are not expected to pay any portion of their postsecondary expenses and no parental information is required on the FAFSA.
 Students are automatically considered independent if they are 24 years old or older; are married; have legal dependents; are orphans; are or were wards of the court, emancipated minors, in foster care, or in legal guardianship; meet certain conditions related to homelessness or unaccompanied minor status; are currently serving on active duty in, or are veterans of, the Armed Forces; or if they are in graduate or professional school.
-All other students are considered dependent status.
+All other students are considered dependent, unless the financial aid administrator determines other unusual and extenuating circumstances exist that justify independent status.
 Parents are expected to provide financial information on the FAFSA and to contribute some amount-as calculated by the FM-to the financing of their dependent child's education.